 |65 - 300 mm||Zoom||Portrait, Sport, Nature, Macro, etc.||8 - 32°|

 |300 - 600mm + more||Ultra Zoom (Telephoto)||Wildlife and Sports from a Long Distance||4 - 8°|

-We will now combine the lens, the subject of photography and the focal length into a simpler and more descriptive table.
-At the same time, one should understand the conventionality of any figure; it is impossible to argue that you cannot shoot people in full growth with a 300 mm lens, or, say, a 24 mm wide-angle lens.
+We will now combine the lens, the subject of photography, and the focal length into a more straightforward and more descriptive table.
+At the same time, one should understand the conventionality of any figure; it is impossible to argue that you cannot shoot people in total growth with a 300 mm lens or, say, a 24 mm wide-angle lens.
 Yes, even a fisheye.
-But for classic portraits, it is still better to use the indicated focal lengths, because here the geometric distortions inherent in wide-angle lenses are unacceptable.
+But for classic portraits, it is still better to use the indicated focal lengths because the geometric distortions inherent in wide-angle lenses are unacceptable.

 |Landscape & Interior||Wide Angle||Up to 35 mm|